Quansight-Labs/numpy.net/README.md

 ## Pure .NET data types
 The underlying technology uses 100% .NET data types.
 If you are working with doubles, then an array of doubles are allocated.
 There is no worry about mismatching Python allocated C pointers to the .NET data type.
 There is no worry about interop 'marshalling' of data and the complexities and problems that can cause.

+## High performance calculations
+We recently reworked our calculation engine to take advantage of the .NET Parallel libraries.
+This has caused a massive improvement in performance/reduced calculation times.
+We are approaching the "C" based NumPy in performance now.
+We hope to continue to fine tune the performance in future releases.

+## Full multi-threading support
+Unlike most NumPy implementations, our library does not require the GIL (Global Interpreter Lock).
+This allows us to offer a fully multi-threaded library.
+You are free to launch as many threads as you want to manipulate our ndarray objects.
+If your application can take advantage of that, you may be able to achieve much higher overall performance.

+Take note that if multiple threads are manipulating the same ndarray object, you may get unexpected results.
+For example, if one thread is adding numbers and another thread is dividing, you may get unexpected calculations.
+The original authors of NumPy did a fine job of isolating arrays from each other to make this feature possible.
+If you must manipulate the same ndarray from two different threads, it may be necessary to implement some sort of application layer locking on the ndarray object to get the expected results.

 ##### Our API has full support of the following .NET data types:

 * System.Boolean